A Well-Read Tart

 Book Cover of THE BOOK OF LONGINGS

-I was giddy with anticipation about The Book of Longings from the moment its publication date was announced, and I’m thrilled to report that author Sue Monk Kidd did not disappoint with her newest historical fiction novel.
+I was giddy with anticipation about The Book of Longings from the moment its publication date was announced.
+And, I’m thrilled to report that author Sue Monk Kidd did not disappoint with her newest novel.

-While The Book of Longings admittedly started off a little slow for me, Ana’s compelling story soon picked up speed, and before I knew it, I was sucked into her bittersweet life, marriage, and world.
+While The Book of Longings admittedly started off a little slow for me, Ana’s compelling story soon picked up speed.
+I was soon sucked into her bittersweet life, marriage, and world.

 The love story between Ana and Jesus is sweet and realistic, touching and adorable, though unbearably heartbreaking at many points in the novel.
 I mean, even if you’re not Christian, you know that Jesus’ relatively short life met a particularly gruesome end.
-It’s kind of like watching Titanic — you’re really, really rooting for the dopey-in-love couple to get a happy ending, but you know it’s doomed from the start.
+It’s kind of like watching Titanic.
+You’re really, really rooting for the dopey-in-love couple to get a happy ending!
+Even though you know it’s doomed from the start.

 Before that, though, Ana’s marriage to and life with Jesus is captivating.
-Monk expertly inserts her into familiar New Testament parables — helping the lame, overturning the tables in the temple, stopping the stoning of a woman — while also giving plausible explanations for why Ana would have been written out of history.
+Kidd expertly inserts Ana into familiar New Testament parables, such as helping the lame, overturning the tables in the temple, and stopping the stoning of a woman.
+Kidd also provides plausible explanations for why Ana was written out of history.

 Most importantly, Ana’s story doesn’t end with Jesus’ life, nor does it begin with it.
 Ana is a fully developed character who’s much more than just the wife, lover, and partner of Jesus.
 She’s a brave, strong, smart, and driven woman in her own right.
-While a large portion of the book intertwines her life with her husband’s, much of it is also devoted to her passion — writing — and her own set of family and friends, with whom she experiences adventures with and without Jesus.
+While a large portion of the book intertwines her life with her husband’s, much of it is also devoted to her passion, writing.
+We also spend a lot of time with Ana’s own set of family and friends, with whom she experiences adventures with and without Jesus.

 I’ve read a lot of retellings, and The Book of Longings is one of the best.
-Make sure you don’t miss it!
-What are some of your favorite retellings?
+Make sure you don’t miss this book if you’re a fan of historical fiction or Biblical mythology, or if you just like strong female characters.

 Leave a Reply